10 Crimes You're Committing Against Your Cheese

 1. Storing cheese in plastic wrap

-If you’ve ever bought a wedge of cheese at a grocery store that tasted like crayons or even cat piss, don’t blame the cheese, blame the plastic wrap it’s stored in.
+If you’ve ever bought a wedge of cheese at a grocery store that tasted like crayons, don’t blame the cheese, blame the plastic wrap it’s stored in.
 Like many fermented foods, cheese is alive and needs oxygen to breathe.
 Plastic wrap cuts off the air supply, suffocating the cheese and creating that nasty, ammoniated flavor.
 It also traps moisture, which can make the cheese slimy and cause unwanted mold growth.
 I highly recommend using a specialty cheese paper, but you can also wrap it tightly in wax paper then store it loosely in a plastic bag.

 2. Eating it straight out of the refrigerator